 Whitwell Hall Country Centre can offer school groups a variety of activities, whether the group is camping or staying in the Hall.
 The activities on offer are listed below with the duration of each listed next to them.
-A few of the activities have a small charge for them, these will be listed.
+A few of the activities have a small charge for them, these are listed.

 Depending on the duration of stay and other groups on site, the number and choice of activities on offer to each group may vary, however every effort will be made to accommodate your group and choice of activities.

-- Nature Walk (2 hours) – Walk around Whitwell Estate to discover some of the wildlife that is living there.
+- Nature Walk (2 hours can be longer with prior arrangement) – Walk around Whitwell Estate to discover some of the wildlife that is living there.
 This activity can be based around any part of the natural environment that your group wishes to concentrate on.
 Some suggested themes are 1.
 Trees, 2.
 Birds, 3.
 Green Plants, 4.
 Invertebrates and 5.
 Mammals.
 We also have a red squirrel captive breeding enclosure that can effectively illustrate an endangered species theme.
 A general nature walk can touch briefly on all these subjects.
 The emphasis of the walk is on groups interacting with the countryside and increasing their knowledge of the natural world around them looking at topics such as species, the way certain animals hunt and the usable items that nature can offer us.
 With lots of questions and group participation.

 - Bat Walk (1-2 hours) – This walk is concentrated on finding the bats that live and hunt on the estate.
-Groups have the opportunity to use and experience an electronic Bat Detector and the biology of these fascinating mammals is explained in a fun and digestible manner.
+Groups have the opportunity to use and experience an electronic bat detector and the biology of these fascinating mammals is explained in a fun and digestible manner.
 Other nocturnal and diurnal animals and birds may also be encountered.
 With lots of questions and group participation.

 - Shelter Building (1 ½ hours) – This activity introduces participants to the principles of living and surviving in a wild environment.
 There are many components that can be explored depending on age and ability.
 Groups can develop knowledge of types of shelters, design and use of materials, working in smaller groups to develop their ideas into the real thing.
 Following construction, but before the waterproof test, each group are given the opportunity to discuss their shelter.
 By following set guidelines, groups will learn self discipline, awareness, cooperation and works to build confidence.
 This activity follows the principles of our patron Ray Mears.